ExpensiveHippo/Assignment-1/README.md

-# Topic: A webpage on an organization that study fictional entity or animal.
+# Topic: A webpage for a fictional travel agency

 # Features: